Welcome

 You can then collect your passport and documents at the following times:

 Please carry all original documents submitted in the visa procedure in your hand luggage when travelling.
 The border authorities may require you to present these documents again at immigration control.
+These documents must also be presented again when applying for a residence permit at the Aliens' Authority.

 Your personal data is processed and stored in the visa procedure.
 You can find information on this on our page on data protection in the visa procedure.